 Causes of lordosis

 There are a number of conditions that can contribute to the development of lordosis.
 These often include:

-- Spondylolisthesis – A condition in which one vertebra slips forward and over the adjacent vertebra the spine may experience an increased amount of pressure, causing the lower curvature to become exaggerated.
+- Spondylolisthesis – As one vertebra slips forward and over the adjacent vertebra the spine may experience an increased amount of pressure, causing the lower curvature to become exaggerated.

 - Obesity – Patients struggling with obesity may find that their posture places an increased amount of pressure on this area of the spine.
 This can lead to the spine naturally beginning to curve.

 - Kyphosis – Patients with severe kyphosis may develop an exaggerated lordotic curve.
 This is generally the body’s response to gaining balance when the curvature in the upper area of the spine becomes overstated.

 - Discitis – Most common in children, an intervertebral disc infection can cause swelling that can manipulate the form of the lower spine.

 - Osteoporosis – As the bone begins to weaken and dissipate, patients may experience the levels of the spine bending and taking on greater curvature.

 Dependent on the level and severity of the condition, your physician may recommend a number of treatment options.
 For mild lordosis, the first form of treatment is generally monitoring and low-impact exercise and strengthening.
 For many patients, the pain and symptoms that are being associated with their lordosis may be caused by other underlying conditions such as bone spurs, bulging or herniated discs and spinal stenosis.
 Laser Spine Institute offers effective alternatives to traditional procedures through our minimally invasive procedures.